 7. Develop successful habits

 Keeping good farm records is obviously one of the key habits you need to develop, as well as a focus.
 With a focus on the set goals and vision, you are always bent on learning from the data and improving.
-Develop the habit of organising your records very well and making your future plans for them.
+Develop the habit of organising your records very well and making your plans for them.
 Set times to look at your books.
 Either weekly, monthly or quarterly.
-This will help you concentrate on other activities and make an evaluation of your data at other times at specific intervals.
+This will help you concentrate on other activities and evaluate your data at other times at specific intervals.

 Post inspiration: Keep Your Farm profitable with 6 Record-keeping Tips (http://www.farmmanagement.pro)